Skip to main content

 The Hunchback of Notre Dame (1996)

-One, it flies right in the face of the idea that Disney’s conservative userbase cannot consume queer-coded content.
+One, it flies right in the face of the idea that Disney’s conservative userbase cannot consume "woke" content.
 Disney’s most lucrative period came during the time it was most aggressively gay.
 Two, it debunks this idea that Disney ever really existed in this state of apoliticality that both conservatives and liberals like to imagine.

 The plight of systemically oppressed groups is absolutely a key thread within the Disney culture and those who have participated in it.
 People who imagine that Disney just walked up to the big kid’s table one day trying to show off how many adult words he knew, they show a supreme lack of curiosity for the place Disney has had in the hearts of people who feel marginalized.